CageCode/World-Food-Ecosystems/practical2/intro.md

 ### Problem simplification

-How would you go about to perform such an analysis? :
+How would you go about to perform such an analysis?
+Keep in mind the questions that we asked in the first practical:
 - Which dimensions will we take into account (which processes will we consider)?
 - How will we describe these dimensions?
 - What spatial scale & extent is appropriate?